KarelZe/thesis/references/obsidian/📖chapters/🪄Data Preprocessing.md

 ## Solution to missing values and categoricals
 In order to prepare a common datasets for *all* our machine learning models, we need to impute, scale and encode the data.
-Like in the chapter [[👨‍🍳Pre-Processing]] our feature scaling aims to be minimal intrusive, while facilitating efficient training for all our machine learning models.
+Like in the chapter [[📖chapters/🪄Data Preprocessing]] our feature scaling aims to be minimal intrusive, while facilitating efficient training for all our machine learning models.
 Following a common track in literature, we train our predictive model on imputed data.
 We select an imputation with constants for being a single-pass strategy that minimizes data leakage and allows tree-based learners and neural networks to separate imputed values from observed ones.
 While imputation with constants is simplistic, it is on-par with more complex approaches (cp. [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]] p.
 4).
 We choose a constant of $-1$, thus different from zero, so that the models can easily differentiate imputed from meaningful values and we avoid adversarial performance effects in neural networks from dropping input nodes (cp. [[@yiWhyNotUse2020]] p.
 1 and [[@smiejaProcessingMissingData2018]]).[^5] No missing indicators are provided to keep the number of parameters in our models small.

 As introduced in the chapters [[🐈Gradient Boosting]] and [[🤖Transformer]] both architectures have found to be robust to missing values.
 In conjunction with the low degree of missing values (compare chapter [[🚏Exploratory Data Analysis]]), we therefore expect the impact from missing values to be minor.
 To address concerns, that the imputation or scaling negatively impacts the performance of gradient boosted trees, we perform an ablation study in chapter [[🎋Ablation study]], and retrain our models on the unscaled and unimputed data set.